LoTUS: Large-Scale Machine Unlearning with a Taste of Uncertainty: Abstract

 \section{Abstract}

 We present LoTUS, a novel Machine Unlearning (MU) method that eliminates the influence of training samples from pre-trained models, avoiding retraining from scratch.
 LoTUS smooths the prediction probabilities of the model up to an information-theoretic bound, mitigating its over-confidence stemming from data memorization.
 We evaluate LoTUS on Transformer and ResNet18 models against eight baselines across five public datasets.
 Beyond established MU benchmarks, we evaluate unlearning on ImageNet1k, a large-scale dataset, where retraining is impractical, simulating real-world conditions.
 Moreover, we introduce the novel Retrain-Free Jensen-Shannon Divergence (RF-JSD) metric to enable evaluation under real-world conditions.
 The experimental results show that LoTUS outperforms state-of-the-art methods in terms of both efficiency and effectiveness.
-Code: \href{https://github.com/cspartalis/LoTUS}{https://github.com/cspartalis/LoTUS}. \textbf{This paper was accepted to the main conference of CVPR 2025; please refer to the published version for citation.} \looseness=-1
+Code: \href{https://github.com/cspartalis/LoTUS}{https://github.com/cspartalis/LoTUS}. {Conference on Computer Vision and Pattern Recognition, 2025.} \looseness=-1